Star Warped: Development

 According to Palladium's then-vice president of marketing, Rob Halligan, the success of Pyst opened doors for future parody titles by the company, and Star Warped and The X-Fools (the latter a parody of The X-Files) were the first two they attempted.

 Once Palladium ironed out "legal entanglements", the company hoped to release the game in May 1997.
 Writers for the project included comedy veterans from Saturday Night Live, The Simpsons, Comedy Central, and The Jon Stewart Show.
 After the jokes were approved and the writing completed, the developers had the voice actors record dialogue and, afterwards, put the game information onto CDs made available for retail purchase by customers.

 The game features notable voice-acting talent in minor roles, including Tom Kenny, Carlos Alazraqui, Jodi Benson, Maurice LaMarche, and Kath Soucie.
-The game was also released in Germany with dubbed German voice acting.
+It was also released in Germany with dubbed German voice acting.

 Release and promotion

 Star Warped was featured in a segment on the magazine-style program Splat! about cartoons in video games, which aired on animation specialty channel Teletoon.
 Following in the footsteps of Pyst, Star Warped had its own website players could access.
 After buying the game and registering, players were able to enter a member's-only section of the site, where new content was added until 1998.
 AllGame writer Christopher Michael Baker notes that even unregistered visitors to the website are still able to "check out and laugh at" some activities, minigames, and other content.
 An online-only quiz-themed minigame entitled "You Don't NoJedi" (a parody of You Don't Know Jack) was featured on the site, as a teaser for Star Warped.
 Bonus modules from Star Warped were featured on the CD for "Pyst Special Edition".
-In 1998, after Parroty's acquisition by The Learning Company, Palladium founder and chief executive officer Ed Bernstein said, "it was a fun business, but not terribly lucrative".
+In 1998, after Parroty's acquisition by The Learning Company, Palladium founder and chief executive officer Ed Bernstein said that "it was a fun business, but not terribly lucrative".